There has been a divide between the worlds of marketing and sales for as long as anyone can remember.

 What to expect:

-This means sales professionals should expect timely, relevant and actionable content that they can use in a multitude of situations to help nurture their prospects into customers.
+This means sales professionals should expect timely, relevant and actionable marketing content that they can use in a multitude of top- to middle-of-funnel sales situations, such as speeding up the lead qualification process or converting cold leads into warm prospects.

 2. Campaign Updates & Notifications